One-dimensional approximation of measures in Wasserstein distances

 \section{On the support of optimal measures}

-Our goal for this section is to answer the question of ``how small'' $\Lambda$ must be in theorem \ref{theorem.the_big_one}.
-For this, in Theorem \ref{theorem.when_sols_are_diracs} we study when solutions of the relaxed problem \eqref{problem.shape_optimization_relaxed} are Dirac masses.
-Keeping this in mind the rest of this section can be skiped and the reader can move on to the major results of the paper.
+Our goal for this section is to answer to the question of ``how small'' $\Lambda$ must be in Theorem \ref{theorem.the_big_one}.
+For this, in Theorem~\ref{theorem.when_sols_are_diracs} we study when solutions of the relaxed problem \eqref{problem.shape_optimization_relaxed} are Dirac masses.
+Keeping this in mind, the rest of this section can be skipped and the reader can move on to the main results of the paper.

 The following notation will be useful: a point $x_0$ is said to be a {\em p-mean} of $\rho_0$ if